Chicken Pad Thai. Delicious bouncy rice noodles stir fried in a sweet, tangy, savory sauce with juicy chicken, eggs, tofu and fresh vegetables.

 - Soak your rice noodles in very hot boiling water for 5 minutes (no more) until limp.
 Strain immediately.
 Set aside.

-- Over medium heat, add 2 tsp avocado oil and your chicken.
+- Over medium heat, add 2 teaspoon avocado oil and your chicken.
 Fry chicken until cooked.
 Remove from heat and set aside.

-- Add 2 tsp of oil.
+- Add 2 teaspoon of oil.
 Fry shallots and garlic for 20-30 seconds.

 - Add firm tofu and cook for 1-2 minutes.